 From Mooney Falls we continued about 4 miles (6.5 km) down river (sometimes literally in the river) to Beaver Falls.
 The descent was gradual and the weather was perfect.
 Most people never hike beyond Havasu Falls but for us this walk was the highlight of our visit.

 The way down to Beaver Falls included trails through lush vegetation, many river crossings and the ever-changing river itself which rushes in places, pools up in others and was always that gorgeous blue green color.

 At one point we even encountered a small band of big horn sheep feeding near the trail.
 Startled, they leaped across the trail not more than five feet in front of us, each of the four animals looking us in the eye as if to say “what are you doing here?” before bounding away.

-For one split second we contemplated tossing our gear onto a horse for the hike out, then laughed at oursleves and hit the trail.
+For one split second we contemplated tossing our gear onto a horse for the hike out, then laughed at ourselves and hit the trail.
 This time we did manage an early start (6 am) and the canyon walls kept us in the shade until about 9 am.
-The final two hours of the climb out, however, were in full sun including that final brutal mile and a half during which we steeply gained 1,000 feet.
+The final two hours of the climb out, however, were in full sun including that final brutal mile and a half during which we steeply gained 1,000 feet (300 meters).

 To get an even better idea of the trail and terrain, check out our video from Havasu Falls, below.